-In addition, SCE reviewed existing information to identify sensitive receptor locations within the Borel Hydroelectric Project's FERC Project boundary and a one-mile-wide buffer around the boundary.
-The United States Environmental Protection Agency defines sensitive receptors as "areas where occupants are more susceptible to the adverse effects of exposure to toxic chemicals, pesticides, and other pollutants and include (but are not limited to): hospitals, schools, daycare facilities, elderly housing, and convalescent facilities."22 SCE has identified 16 sensitive receptors within the one-mile buffer of the Borel Project.
-The visual results of the sensitive receptors found within the one-mile-wide buffer can be found in Figure 3-12.2.
-SCE does not anticipate any long-term project-related effects with the implementation of proposed measures as identified in Section 3.12.4.
+In addition, SCE reviewed existing information to identify sensitive receptor locations within the Borel Hydroelectric Project's Borel FERC Project boundary and a one-mile-wide buffer around the Borel FERC Project boundary.
+The United States Environmental Protection Agency defines sensitive receptors as "areas where occupants are more susceptible to the adverse effects of exposure to toxic chemicals, pesticides, and other pollutants and include (but are not limited to): hospitals, schools, daycare facilities, elderly housing, and convalescent facilities."29

+SCE has identified 16 sensitive receptors within the one-mile buffer of the Borel Project as shown in Table 3-36.
+The visual results of the sensitive receptors found within the one-mile-wide buffer can be found in Figure 3-36.
+SCE does not anticipate any long-term Borel Project-related effects with the implementation of proposed measures as identified in Section 3.13.4.
 For example, work areas will be reduced to the smallest possible footprint to keep community disturbance at a minimum.
 Air pollution will be mitigated using modern, emission-controlled, on-road heavy duty trucks and construction vehicles.
 Additionally, SCE intends to prepare a traffic control plan, a staging and haul route plan, a materials handling plan, a fire safety plan, a dewatering plan, and a SWPPP to reduce impacts to the community.
-More details about these mitigation measures and others can be found in Section 3.12.4.
+More details about these mitigation measures and others can be found in Section 3.13.4.

-22 United States Environmental Protection Agency (USEPA).
+29 United States Environmental Protection Agency (USEPA).
 2022.
 "What are Sensitive Receptors?" page.
-Online: https://www3.epa.gov/region1/eco/uep/sensitivereceptors.html#:~:text=Sensitive%20receptors%2 Oinclude%2C%20but%20are,%2C%20pesticides%2C%20and%20other%20pollutants.
+Online: https://www3.epa.gov/region1/eco/uep/sensitivereceptors.html#:~:text=Sensitive%20receptors%20 include%2C%20but%20are,%2C%20pesticides%2C%20and%20other%20pollutants.
 October 12, 2022.

-Figure 3.12-2: Sensitive Receptors within a 1-Mile Buffer of the Borel Project.
+Figure 3-36.
+Sensitive Receptors within a 1-Mile Buffer of the Borel Project.